joestubbs/coe379L-sp25/docs/projects/project03.rst

    accept requests to: ``GET /summary``.
 b) An inference endpoint that can perform classification on an image.
    **Note:** This endpoint must accept requests to ``POST /inference``.
-   It must accept a binary message payload containing the image to classify, and it must return a JSON response containing the results of the inference.
+   It must accept a binary message payload containing the image (without any preprocessing) to classify, and it must return a JSON response containing the results of the inference.
+The JSON response must include a top-level attribute, ``prediction``, with values ``damage`` or ``no_damage``.
+   For example: ``{ "prediction": "damage"}``.

-**Note:** We will provide you with test code that will call your server (the ``GET /summary`` and the ``POST /inference`` endpoints) and evaluate the responses.
+**Note:** We are providing you with test code that will call your server (the ``GET /summary`` and the ``POST /inference`` endpoints) and evaluate the responses to make sure they are in the correct format and the outputs can be processed by our grader.
+You can find the test grader code with instructions on how to run the code `here <https://github.com/joestubbs/coe379L-sp25/tree/master/code/Project3>`_.

 Failure to conform to the correct specification for the inference server will lead to significant penalty on the project grade.

 Package your model inference server in a Docker container image and push the image to the